Bell-Wang/quilt_insight/README.md

 ### Rich Inman's Data Engineering Project for Insight-SV-Jan-2017.

-The project was a consulting project for a company called [Quilt Data](https://www.quiltdata.com). `quilt` is a data package manager.
-You can use data packages from the community, or publish packages for others to use.
+The project was a consulting project for a company called [Quilt Data](https://www.quiltdata.com) that took place over the course of three weeks.

 `quilt` is the command-line client that builds, retrieves, and stores packages.
 Prior to my [Insight Data Engineering project](http://insightdataengineering.com/), `quilt` contained a Python client that allowed users working in python on a single machine to quickly and easily import data into Pandas DataFrames.
 For this purpose `quilt` stored data frames in a high-efficiency, memory-mapped binary format known as [HDF5](https://support.hdfgroup.org/HDF5/).
 This provided access to data frames [5X to 20X faster](http://wesmckinney.com/blog/pandas-and-apache-arrow/).

 Realizing that distributed conputing is quickly growing in popularity, Quilt Data decided that they would like to extend `quilt` client support to the [Apache Spark framework](http://spark.apache.org/), which was the primary thrust of my project.

+## Project Contribution
+[Back to Table of Contents] (README.md#table-of-contents)

+### Serialization Format
+[Apache Spark](http://spark.apache.org/) does not currently support [HDF5](https://support.hdfgroup.org/HDF5/) serialization.
+The addition of this feature would require the modification of Spark's source code, which is written in [Scala](https://www.scala-lang.org/), and is beyond the scope of a three week project.
+As a result, the identification of suitable alternative for serialization was the primary concern.
+Realizing that the current data frames `quilt` supports are highly structured with schema that do not evolve over time, a columnar data store like [Parquet](https://parquet.apache.org/) was chosen in place of [HDF5](https://support.hdfgroup.org/HDF5/).

 ## Known Issues
 [Back to Table of Contents] (README.md#table-of-contents)